 MSHS: Clinical Research, George Washington University

-Neera Nathan, MD, MSHS is a third-year dermatology resident at the Harvard Combined Dermatology Residency Training Program and a clinical fellow in the Manstine Lab.
+Neera Nathan, MD, MSHS is a third-year dermatology resident at the Harvard Combined Dermatology Residency Training Program and a clinical fellow in the Manstein Lab.
 Her role in the lab is primarily clinical and her premiere interest is in ablative laser-assisted drug delivery.
 She completed the highly competitive seven-year integrated BA/MD program in addition to a Master of Science in Clinical Research at the George Washington University in Washington D.C.
 Before beginning her dermatology residency, she spent two years at the National Institutes of Health in Bethesda, Maryland studying melanoma, genetics, and inherited dermatologic conditions.
 Neera will be pursuing additional fellowship training in Mohs surgery and cosmetic dermatologic surgery starting in July 2020.

 BA: Finance, University of Florida

 MBA: Corporate Renewal and Marketing, University of Florida